The IMF Leads the Charge to Find a Cure for Myeloma

 The International Myeloma Foundation is committed to the search for a cure or cures.
-It is a key point of our mission statement:
+It is central to our mission: Accelerating the prevention and cure of myeloma and improving the quality of life for patients and families.

-The opportunities for both prevention and cure are illustrated in Figure 1.
+The opportunities for both prevention and cure are illustrated below:

 With recent trials, the goal is to achieve cure by decisive intervention early for smoldering or active myeloma.
 To evaluate success, it is essential to use sensitive, reliable, and practical testing for minimal residual disease (MRD).